Charting Your Mental Health

-/Trigger Warning: Suicide, self harm, depression, addictions, demonic activity/
+Content Warning: Suicide, self-harm, depression, addictions, demonic activity

 A few years back, after depression and suicidal thoughts took over my life, I created a number system to track my struggles.
 Yes, that is plural for “struggles”.
 I wanted desperately to understand what was going on and what exactly was driving these thoughts, emotions, and behaviors.
 I was very quickly becoming unrecognizable.
 I purchased a lot of books and read articles concerning mental health and spiritual warfare.
-Mentally I was all over the place and I couldn’t seem to get a grip on any of it.
-I was physically exhausted and before long I was seeking anything to submerge the swirling chaos going on inside of me.
-Spiritually I was completely lost and confused.
-Trauma from my past had suddenly surfaced all together and with it came a great anger towards God.
+Mentally, I was all over the place, and I couldn’t seem to get a grip on any of it.
+I was physically exhausted, and before long, I was seeking anything to submerge the swirling chaos going on inside of me.
+Spiritually, I was completely lost and confused.
+Trauma from my past had suddenly surfaced altogether, and with it came a great anger towards God.
 Creating a basic number chart, I could easily log my current mental state with a simple number, as you will see below.
-This allowed me to better recognize external factors that potentially correlated to internal reactions and behavior.
+This allowed me to better recognize external factors that potentially correlated with internal reactions and behavior.
 What people, places, or events could be triggering my depression to rise and/or suicidal thoughts?
 Was it my environment?
 Job?
 Physical condition?
 The season?

 At the time of starting this chart, I was under horrific spiritual attacks.
 I didn't know if this was mental health, spiritual warfare, or both.
 Tracking my numbers allowed me to see when and where I was most vulnerable.
 I quickly learned that my numbers spiked in the evenings and late into the night.
 It was common for me to have terrifying nightmares.
-Each dream I was chased by demonic spirits and dying a variety of ways over and over again.
-One night I watched as the spirit of death floated closer and closer to me in my dream.
+In each dream, I was chased by demonic spirits and dying a variety of ways over and over again.
+One night, I watched as the spirit of death floated closer and closer to me in my dream.
 Just as it came right into my face, I started to scream.
 I awoke screaming in my bed with the spirit of death hovering over my bed, literally and in real time.
 It quickly vanished from my room, but I was left clutching my chest as my heart raced erratically.
 Sometimes I would even lose time.
-One afternoon I was sitting at my desk and was feeling like I couldn’t take much more.
+One afternoon, I was sitting at my desk and was feeling like I couldn’t take much more.
 I rested my head in my hands as I tried to slow the thoughts.
-I suddenly was standing at the foot of my bed.
-The television was playing a Christian song and I felt perfectly happy with a clear mind.
+I suddenly found myself standing at the foot of my bed.
+The television was playing a Christian song, and I felt perfectly happy with a clear mind.
 I realized that nearly three hours had passed by.

 Suicide Prevention Lifeline 1-800-273-8255